bryaneadams/myblog/content/post/2019-10-16-cnn-with-keras.md

             [  0],
             [  0]],...], dtype=uint8)

 It looks different and here is why.
-Becuase we added a channel you will now have a new sub list in the orginal list.
+Because we added a channel you will now have a new sub list in the original list.

-The orginal list looked like this:
+The original list looked like this:

 `[  0,   0,   0,   0,   0,   0,   0,   0,   0,   0,   0,   0,   0,
           0,   0,   0,   0,   0,   0,   0,   0,   0,   0,   0,   0,   0,